Find the right fit for your eyes at Avery Eye Care Center.

 Need a prescription?

 We do that too!
-Avery Eye Care Center offers comprehensive eye exams at our office.
+Avery Eye Care Center offers comprehensive eye exams at our St Johns offices.
 In addition to assessing your visual acuity, your eye care provider will examine your eye health and function.

 Schedule a contact lens exam at Avery Eye Care Center now.